slimreaper35/dockerfile-parser-rs/README.md

 ### Heredocs

-Heredoc syntax is not supported yet.
+Heredoc syntax is supported only for the `RUN` instruction.
+When using the heredoc syntax, `EOF` is the only valid delimiter to signify the end of the multi-line string.
+Please ensure that your heredocs are always terminated with `EOF` on a new line.